spatie/laravel-permission/docs/upgrading.md

 3. Migrations.
 If you have old migrations you might get the following error:

   `Error: Access to undeclared static property Spatie\Permission\PermissionRegistrar::$pivotPermission`

   To fix this, update your migration file associated with this package.

   Also note that the migrations have been updated to anonymous-class syntax that was introduced in Laravel 8.

-4. NOTE: For consistency with the `PermissionMiddleware`, the `RoleOrPermissionMiddleware` has switched from only checking permissions provided by this package to using `canAny()` to check against any abilities registered by your application.
+4. NOTE: For consistency with `PermissionMiddleware`, the `RoleOrPermissionMiddleware` has switched from only checking permissions provided by this package to using `canAny()` to check against any abilities registered by your application.
 This may have the effect of granting those other abilities (such as Super Admin) when using the `RoleOrPermissionMiddleware`, which previously would have failed silently.

 5. Test suites.
 If you have tests which manually clear the permission cache and re-register permissions, you no longer need to call `\Spatie\Permission\PermissionRegistrar::class)->registerPermissions();`.
 Such calls MUST be deleted from your tests.

+## Upgrading from v4 to v5

+Follow the instructions described in "Essentials" above.

+## Upgrading from v3 to v4

+Update `composer.json` as described in "Essentials" above.

+## Upgrading from v2 to v3

+Update `composer.json` as described in "Essentials" above.

 ## Upgrading from v1 to v2
+There were significant database and code changes between v1 to v2.

 If you're upgrading from v1 to v2, there's no built-in automatic migration/conversion of your data to the new structure.
 You will need to carefully adapt your code and your data manually.